 - Earnings – Gap Up

 Once you choose a stock idea, the scan returns results.
 You can filter through the results manually or use the “Play” feature to rotate charts automatically.

 The “Stock Ideas” feature is particularly useful for day traders and swing traders because it accounts for recent data (such as stocks gapping up or down).
 This can be helpful for building watch lists and planning trades.

 MarketSmith screeners are a gem within the platform.
 You can choose between pre-built scans and custom scans.

 What separates MarketSmith from other scanning platforms like FinViz is a) the research that goes into planning these screeners and b) the incorporation of fundamental data.
-Most of the scanning platforms we’ve reviewed have been heavily biased towards technical analysis whereas MarketSmith screeners lean more towards fundamental analysis.
+Most of the scanning platforms we’ve reviewed have been heavily biased towards technical analysis.
+MarketSmith screeners lean more towards fundamental analysis.

-The custom screens can help you build screens that match your personal trading style.
+The custom screens can help you build screens that match your personal trading style and identify stocks to trade during the current market day.
 You can choose between over 130 technical and fundamental indicators, such as: